nicholasadamou/set-me-up/README.md

 The base module is the only module that is required to run at least once on your system to ensure the minimum required constraints for `set-me-up` to work.

-It will install `brew` and `rcm`.
+It will install `rcm`.
 Afterwards `rcup` will be executed to `symlink` the dotfiles from the `.dotfiles/tag-smu` folder into your home directory.

 It will also create the [local settings](#local-settings) files such as `~/.bash.local` or `~/.fish.local` if they haven't already been created.
 These files are used vastly throughout the `smu` provisioning process in order to install and configure other tools, such as [basher](#basher) or [pyenv](#python) for python version management.

 This is the only module that is not over-writable via `rcm` tag management because it is always sourced from the `smu` installation directory.

 You can use `smu --lsrc` command to show which files will be symlink'ed to your home directory.

-The last task that the base module executes is upgrading the outdated `bash` version using `brew`.

 For more on what the base module does, please consult [`base.sh`](.dotfiles/base/base.sh).